 Cleanliness Counts All Year-Round

-Be sure to wash your feeders every week or two and disinfect with a bleach solution (4 teaspoons bleach per quart of water for at least one minute), rinse thoroughly, and dry completely before using again.
-Here’s a guide to washing your birdfeeders.
+Be sure to wash your feeders every week or two and disinfect with a bleach solution before using again.
+Here’s a guide to washing and disinfecting your birdfeeders.
 This will help prevent the spread of disease and stop mold from forming.

 I keep a few sets of feeders so I can put out fresh seed without waiting to clean the current feeders.